Poet

 How is skill in poetry judged, and what kind of factors go into determining who wins the Nobel Prize for poetry each year?

-Asked by Charys81 about 10 years ago
+Asked by Charys81 over 10 years ago

 The Nobel Prize for Poetry is like any other Nobel award: nominations from members of the committee.